openformation/gitpod/workspace-images/base/readme.md

 # openformation/gitpod-base

-The base image all our other images use as a base.
+The image all our other images use as a base.

 ## Distribution